sa-tre/satre-specification/docs/source/pillars/data_management.md

 (physical-security)=

-### Physical security

-_The ability of the TRE operator to manage and protect physical assets from unauthorised access, damage or destruction._
+**Physical security:** The ability of the TRE operator to manage and protect physical assets from unauthorised access, damage or destruction.

 Physical security controls can provide TREs using highly sensitive data an extra layer of security, even if technical controls are already in place for less sensitive data: